 Stalls made from recycled shipping containers serve up everything from sushi and African street food to Nepali dumplings and traditional Danish meatballs and hot dogs.

 This huge waterfront space also hosts music, events, concerts, quizzes and workshops.
-Lunch will cost you around 85 DKK (under US $13) for a tasty bowl of Cajun chicken with rice from the Big Easy New Orleans Soul Kitchen stall.
+Lunch will cost you around 100 DKK (around US $14) for a tasty bowl of Cajun chicken with rice from the Big Easy New Orleans Soul Kitchen stall.
 Cheap, eh?
-The food stalls are open from noon–9pm, with bars open from 11am–9pm (til midnight on Friday and Saturday).
+The food stalls are open from around 11.30am–9.30pm, with bars open from 11am–9.30 every day.

 The quality of smørrebrød is high across Copenhagen, but there are a couple of places that deserve a special mention.
 Try Hallernes Smørrebrød, inside the Torvehallerne food hall and the Tivoli Food Hall (see above).

 An even more affordable option is Domhusets Smørrebrød at Kattesundet 18 (Mon–Fri 7am–3pm).
-It serves all the classic smørrebrød, plus more unusual options such as fish fillets or roast pork, all beautifully presented: prices for smørrebrød range from 19 DKK up to 60 DKK.
+It serves all the classic smørrebrød, plus more unusual options such as fish fillets or roast pork, all beautifully presented: prices for smørrebrød range from around 20 DKK up to 60 DKK.

 Go to the supermarket